Assured autonomy: How operations research powers and orchestrates generative AI systems: Applications Across Domains

 The minimax layer is equally concrete.
-The adversary is the coupled process that creates conflict: weather that restricts airspace, surveillance or communication degradation, and interaction patterns that produce dense encounters.
-An ambiguity set can bound plausible joint shifts in weather, demand, and sensing error.
-Transport-based generators offer a tractable representation of such shifts, and minimax optimization supplies the forcing function: a controller that remains safe against least-favorable distributions inside the ambiguity set supports a stronger safety case.
+The adversary is the coupled process creating conflict: weather restricting airspace, surveillance or communication degradation, and interaction patterns producing dense encounters.
+An ambiguity set can bound joint shifts in weather, demand, and sensing error.
+Transport-based generators offer a tractable representation, and minimax optimization supplies the forcing function: a controller safe against least-favorable distributions inside the ambiguity set supports a stronger safety case.

 The key distinction from supply chains is timescale and certification.
 Mobility and aviation run at machine speed (milliseconds to minutes) under tight regulatory norms.
 Monitoring must therefore be continuous, fast, and action-guiding.
-In mobility, leading indicators include near-miss rates, envelope violations, and repeated rule conflicts; in aviation, they include loss-of-separation precursors and sustained overload in constrained sectors.
-Escalation should be explicit: tighten the admissible envelope, revert to conservative policies, or hand off when signals indicate loss of control.
+In mobility, leading indicators include near-miss rates, envelope violations, and repeated rule conflicts; in aviation, loss-of-separation precursors and sustained overload in constrained sectors.
+Escalation should be explicit: tighten the envelope, revert to conservative policies, or hand off when signals indicate loss of control.